irthompson01/Square-Off-JS/README.md

 - DONE: Install postgres and relevant node modules, setup regiser and login routes

-- Implement JWT or session cookies for authentication
+- DONE: Implement JWT or session cookies for authentication

-- Implement authorization middleware to protect routes
+- DONE: Implement authorization middleware to protect routes

-- Add a login/logout button to the main menu, maybe this could be a modal in the top right corner
+- DONE: Add a login/logout button to the main menu, maybe this could be a modal in the top right corner

+- DONE: Fix up the css of register and login modals to make it look nicer